inmhallur/reading-list/README.md

 - https://www.goodreads.com/book/show/28259132-chaos-monkeys
 - http://a.co/0KSgPEs (Domain Driven Design: Tackling Complexity in the Heart of Software [Eric Evans])
 - https://pragprog.com/book/mnee/release-it (Release It!: Design and Deploy Production-Ready Software [Michael T. Nygard])
+- http://a.co/01ykXRI (The Procrastination Equation: How to Stop Putting Things Off and Start Getting Stuff Done [Piers Steel])
+- http://a.co/096h1Je (The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoy Guilt-Free Play [Neil Fiore])

 ## Resource Mining (may be time consuming)